How to Apply

 Additional Grants

-These grant opportunities fall outside of the Sachs Program annual grant cycle and are offered on different timelines.
+These grant opportunities fall outside the Sachs Program annual grant cycle and are offered on different timelines.
 Please visit specific grant opportunity pages to learn how to apply.

-- Responsive Grant Opportunities provide funding for specific priorities as identified by Sachs staff, board, and other advisors.
+- Responsive Grant Opportunities provide funding for specific priorities identified by Sachs Program staff, board, and other advisors.
 We are not accepting applications at this time.
 Details will be shared when a new opportunity is announced.

-Sign up for our newsletter for the latest updates on The Sachs Program for Arts Innovation grants opportunities and more.
+Subscribe to our newsletter for the latest updates on The Sachs Program for Arts Innovation grants opportunities and more.